Monitoring and diagnostics for Azure Service Fabric

 - Can I predict infrastructure issues proactively? - many issues are preceded by sudden changes (drops) in performance, so you can use performance counters such as network I/O and CPU utilization to predict and diagnose the issues proactively.

 A list of performance counters that should be collected at the infrastructure level can be found at Performance metrics.

-The Azure Monitor solution to collect these is Log Analytics just like platform level monitoring.
-You should use the Log Analytics agent to collect the appropriate performance counters, and view them in Log Analytics.
+The Azure Monitor solution to collect these is Azure Monitor logs just like platform level monitoring.
+You should use the Log Analytics agent to collect the appropriate performance counters, and view them in Azure Monitor logs.